cicwi/PyCorrectedEmissionCT/doc_sources/cone_beam_calibration_tutorial.md

 ```

 This dataset is composed of two different tomographic scans, with 60 angles each.
 In each scan, we record the motion of a
-sphere in a circular orbit around the rotation axis of the sample rotation stage.
-The difference between the two scans is the
+sphere in a circular orbit at radius of 3 millimeters around the rotation axis of the sample rotation stage.
-height of the orbit with respect to the origin of the sample coordinate system.

 ## Sphere Trajectory Tracking

 Before we can proceed with the geometry calibration, we need to identify the sphere position over the detector at each angle.
-The sphere trajectory over the detector will be an ellipse, corresponding to the projection of each circular trajectory in the
+The sphere trajectory over the detector will be an ellipse, corresponding to the projection of each circular trajectory from the
 sample space.

 We'll start by creating a marker disk: